 Can you give an example of a student you have mentored recently?

-I have one student who is finishing up now and has conducted a lot of research in women artists working in the Mexican community of Frida Kahlo’s.
+I have one student who is finishing up now and has conducted a lot of research in women artists working in the New Mexican community of Taos.
 A lot of these earlier female artists have been overlooked historically.
 This particular student went there, conducted a lot of onsite research, had to dig for a lot of archival information, in order to give us a foundation in these artists and open up an area of study that can be expanded upon by other students.

 Do all the programs involve a research project?